2019 Pacific hurricane season: Storm names

-The following names were used for named storms that formed in the northeastern Pacific Ocean during 2019.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W during 2019.
 This was the same list used in the 2013 season, with the exception of the name Mario, which replaced Manuel.
 The name Mario was used for the first time this year.
-No names were retired from this list, so all will be used again in the 2025 season.
+No names were retired from this list following the season, and it is currently being used for the 2025 season.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140 degrees west and the International Date Line, all names are used in a series of four rotating lists.
-The next four names that were slated for use in 2019 are shown below, though only two of them were used during the season.
+For storms that form in the North Pacific from 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+Two named storms, listed below, formed within the area in 2019.
+Their names were from List-1, as the final name on List-4 had been used the previous season for Hurricane Walaka.
+List-1 was first used 37 years earlier, during the 1982 season.
+Named storms in the table above that crossed into the area during the year are noted (*).

 Season effects

-This is a table of all the storms that formed in the 2019 Pacific hurricane season.
-It includes their duration, names, affected areas, damages, and death totals.
+This is a table of all of the tropical cyclones that formed in the 2019 Pacific hurricane season.
+It includes their name, duration (within the basin), peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a tropical wave, or a low, and all the damage figures are in USD.
-Potential tropical cyclones are not included in this table.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are 2019 USD.